Are Greeting Card Messages Getting Longer? A Very Serious Investigation

 Card companies, therefore, are trying to adapt and carve out or hold onto their foothold in a shrinking market.
 Big companies like Hallmark even have dedicated trend teams that research what consumers want and find ways to deliver.
 For instance, Sarah Tobaben, Hallmark’s writing studio and editorial services director, says the company has tried to make their messages “more casual and conversational” but “less fussy and formal” these days to appeal to the modern consumer.
 Could that play a role in what I perceive to be more rambling missives?

 For what it’s worth, the folks at Hallmark tell me that my perception that the text inside cards is getting longer is in my head, and "that isn’t always the case."
-A Hallmark spokesperson said: "There is no trend data to showing more or less text in cards.
+A Hallmark spokesperson said: "There is no trend data showing more or less text in cards.
 The writers focus less on the number of words and more on the authenticity of those words."

 But I remain unconvinced.
 In fact, there’s a track record of greeting card messages getting longer during difficult times.
 During the 2008 recession, Business Insider reported on the state of the greeting card industry: “The cards themselves are becoming more somber.
 Which means less glitter (so inappropriate and presumably expensive) and longer messages filled with hope for the new year,” wrote journalist Hilary Lewis.
 “The text is deliberately long-winded.
 Before, cards had shorter, snappier messages.”